Level/memdown/README.md

 If you are using `memdown` somewhere else while simultaneously clearing the global store in this way, then it may throw an error or cause unexpected results.

-Testing
+Test
 ----

-To test Node.js:

-    npm test

-To test browsers with Sauce Labs (requires a [`.zuulrc`](https://github.com/defunctzombie/zuul/wiki/Zuulrc) file):

-    npm run test-browsers

-To test locally in your browser of choice:
+In addition to the regular `npm test`, you can test `memdown` in a browser of choice with:

     npm run test-browser-local

-To run the linter:

-    npm run lint

 To check code coverage: